Entering the European market for shea butter

 Contents of this page

-1. What requirements must shea butter for cosmetics comply with to be allowed on the European market?
+1. What requirements and certifications must shea butter for cosmetics comply with to be allowed on the European market?

 What are mandatory requirements?